ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

         *extract_shape:*

             * shapefile: meuse_hydrosheds.shp (MARRMoT is a hydrological Lumped model that needs catchment-aggregated forcing data.
-The catchment is provided as a shapefile in Auxiliary folder in config-user.yml.
-The name of the shapefile is set in the recipe, here.
-For example, meuse_hydrosheds.shp).
+The catchment is provided as a shapefile, the path can be relative to ``auxiliary_data_dir`` as defined in config-user.yml.).
             * method: contains
             * crop: true